-Allina Health neuroscience program can help patients who have had a stroke or who are risk of stroke find resources, treatment and support.
+Allina Health can help people who have had a stroke or who are risk of stroke find resources, treatment and support.

 What it is